-Is great teamwork like a mystical, elusive creature, that appears out of the blue and then, just as suddenly, disappears?
+Is great teamwork like a mystical creature.
+Something which appears out of the blue and then, just as suddenly, disappears?
 Can you bring it back with finely ground unicorn horn, eye of newt, and the wave of a magic wand?

 Seeking magic seems similar to how many view lean, six sigma, or other improvement projects which require great teamwork in order to succeed.